 We applaud their efforts.
 Keeping the system clean benefits everyone involved.
 Insurers manage costs better, adequate resources are available to victims, and taxpayer dollars are spent more effectively.

-When you’ve been injured in a car accident in Michigan and need representation, turn to an experienced and knowledgeable car accident lawyer from David Christensen Law.
+When you’ve been injured in a car accident in Michigan and need representation, turn to an experienced and knowledgeable car accident lawyer from Christensen Law.
 We understand all the wrinkles involved in pursuing action under Michigan’s no-fault system.
 We also offer a free consultation to all new clients.
 Give us a call today at 248-213-4900 or contact us online through the form on this page to schedule yours.